 Progesterone in Men and Women - Everything You Need to Know

-Progesterone is an essential female sex hormone that can significantly influence your health and wellbeing.
-This hormone is present in both men's and women's bodies, but men produce much less.
+Progesterone is an essential female sex hormone that can significantly influence your health and well-being.
+This hormone is present in men's and women's bodies, but men produce much less.

 Testing your progesterone levels often is highly recommended.
 A progesterone test is inexpensive and could reveal why you're dealing with muscle loss or abdominal pain.
-Dive into this article and learn more about progesterone.
+You can just dive into this article and learn more about progesterone.

 How Does Progesterone Work in the Body?

-Progesterone is produced in high quantities in women as a preparation mechanism for getting pregnant.
+Progesterone is produced in high quantities in women to prepare for getting pregnant.
 If this doesn't happen, progesterone production decreases, and menstruation begins for women.

 If the woman gets pregnant, this hormone is produced constantly throughout pregnancy to help develop the baby.
-Women produce the most progesterone when they're in their last semester of pregnancy.
+Women have the most progesterone in their last semester of pregnancy.

 For example, average progesterone production is between 10 and 45 ng/mL of blood in the first semester of pregnancy.
 The last one can reach up to 290 ng/mL as the woman prepares to give birth.

 On the other hand, men produce up to 15 ng/mL of blood every day.
-As you can tell, men have much less progesterone in their bodies than women, and this is normal.
-However, this hormone is still essential for men, as you will see in the following paragraphs.
+As you can tell, men have much less progesterone in their bodies than women, which is normal.
+However, this hormone is still essential for men, as seen in the following paragraphs.